JafarAkhondali/theVCS-minorProject-securityfix-260690/README.md

 > ![This is an image](./assets/writing_in_readme.png)

-FOOTNOTE: You can take reference from olympics_recognizer, in master branch.
+FOOTNOTE: You can take reference from olympians_recognizer, in master branch.

 ---